 Players can limit their risk of fraud or identity theft by playing at a licenced MGA casino or sports betting operator.
 They’ll also know that the games they are playing have been independently evaluated and proven to be fair.

 The footer text and logo area are the easiest places to look for indicators of an MGA licence.
 Players should be able to see some writing and possibly a logo here indicating that the gambling operator is MGA-licenced.
 The site should say “licenced and regulated by the Malta Gaming Authority under licence…, followed by the licence number.
+One operator may have many different casinos with the same license, such as Softswiss and Whitehat Gaming.

 If there is any doubt about the authenticity of the MGA licence details displayed on a gaming site, it’s best to consult the official licence register.
 On the official MGA website, interested parties can search by licence name, authorization status, URL, or Gaming Service.